TadorHead/Crystal-Blue/README.md

 Crystal-Blue
 ============

-A great syntax theme for your eyes.
+Crystal Blue is a great syntax theme that is easy on your eyes.
+It consist various blues.